 It’s back-to-school month!
 We actually already finished my daughter’s pre-k course book and are going to move right along to kindergarten, even though she’s only 4.
 If you missed my three-year old homeschool preschool blog post, you can read it here.
 I feel like overall we’ve had a lot less “sit-down school” days lately and have spent more time just reading or playing, but I thought it would be helpful to still share our routine and what worked vs. didn’t work for us this year.

 Our morning basket has become my saving grace most days!
-It’s an easy way to prep activities for the week to serve as entertainment for my daughter while I’m getting her little sister ready or just a way to have all our books and “school things” together in one place.
+I wrote a blog post with ideas, but it’s an easy way to prep activities for the week to serve as entertainment for my daughter while I’m getting her little sister ready or just a way to have all our books and “school things” together in one place.
 Here is what we keep in ours:

 - Morning binder (some is still the same from when we did our three-year old homeschool routine)